alanvoss/guess_who/README.md

   - in this directory [lib/guess_who/contenders/](lib/guess_who/contenders/)
 - implement: `@behaviour GuessWho.Contender` (specifically `name/0` and `turn/2`)
   - `name/0` should return a unique and deterministic contender name
-  - `turn/2` is the callback where you are given the previous guess's `response` and `state`, in the form of a tuple, and where you will return a tuple with a `query` and a new `state`.
+  - `turn/2` is the callback where you are given the previous query's `response` and `state`, in the form of a tuple, and where you will return a tuple with a `query` and a new `state`.
     - your `response` will be a tuple whose:
       - first element is one of:
-        - `nil` on first guess
+        - `nil` on first turn
-        - `:name_looks_like?` for any regex name match guess
+        - `:name_looks_like?` for a previously-submitted name match query
-        - `:has_attribute?` for questioning whether a character has a certain attribute
+        - `:has_attribute?` for a previous query as to whether a character has a certain attribute
-        - NOTE: `:name_guessed?` will never be returned, as the engine uses that response internally to know when to end guessing and record a score.
+        - NOTE: `:name_guessed?` will never be returned, as the engine uses that response internally to know when to end querying and record a score.
-      - second element is:
+      - second element gives the engine response to that query type:
         - a boolean `true` or `false`
     - your `state` is any information you passed from your previous turn.
     - example: `{:has_attribute?, true}`
     - you will then return a tuple whose:
-      - first element is one of:
+      - first element `query` is one of:
         - an [attribute](lib/guess_who/attributes.yaml), such as `blue eyes` (binary)
         - a regex to match against the character's name, such as `~r/^A/`
         - a name guess (must include the capital letter), such as `Maria`
-      - second element is:
+      - second element `state` is:
         - any state information you'd like passed back to you on the next turn
 - run `mix test` in the root directory of the project to make sure your bot passes some basic sanity testing.